 In 2017 Wayne and his family, wife Jana-Lyn and son Ewan moved back to Saskatoon where Jana-Lyn became Executive Director at Riverside Country Club.
 Wayne was named Head Professional at The Willows Golf and Country Club, later becoming the General Manager, where he remained until the family moved back to Calgary in January 2020.

 Wayne is grateful and excited for the opportunity to work with the amazing team at Willow Park Golf & Country Club to “create standing ovation experiences” for our members.

-PGA of Canada Associate Professional
+PGA of Canada Head Golf Professional

 Born in Port of Spain, Trinidad, Stu moved to Canada as a youngster and grew up in Calgary.
 After completing degrees History and Political Science at the University of Calgary, Stu turned his focus to golf.
 Early in his career he worked for extended periods at the Valley Ridge Golf Course, Country Hills Golf & Country Club and Springbank Links.
 During that time, Stu also spent 9 years as the Head Coach at the University of Calgary.
 It was here that Stu displayed his love of teaching and coaching when he guided the Ladies Golf Team to four top 5 finishes at RCGA/CIS National Championships.

 Stu’s career continued as Associate Golf Professional at both Silver Springs Golf & Country Club and Pinebrook Golf & Country Club.
 He also accepted the position as Head Golf Professional at Lynx Ridge Golf Club in 2016.
 Stu has been a PGA of Canada Professional for over 20 years, and is a testament to what hard work, commitment and passion can do for career success.
 That skill and prowess did not go unnoticed and was recognized by the PGA of Alberta when Stu was a four-time finalist for the Associate Professional of the Year Award from 2012-2015.